DataDog/go-libddwaf/README.md

 # go-libddwaf

 This project's goal is to produce a higher level API for the go bindings to [libddwaf](https://github.com/DataDog/libddwaf): DataDog in-app WAF.
-It consists of 2 separate entities: the bindings for the calls to libddwaf, and the encoder which job is to convert _any_ go value to its libddwaf object representation.
+It consists of 2 separate entities: the bindings for the calls to libddwaf, and the encoder whose job is to convert _any_ go value to its libddwaf object representation.

 An example usage would be: